 So how can you send Gmail newsletters in minutes!

 By now that your mind is probably overflowing with all kinds of ways email newsletters will change the way you communicate.
 Let’s jump into the ‘how’ to create and send gmail newsletters.
 The technique we’re about to show you will make it easy for you, so you don’t have to send HTML emails (deal with messy coding) or stress about the design of your gmail newsletter.

 The fastest and easiest way to send Gmail newsletters is through elink.io.

 Elink.io allows anyone to send out the perfect, well-crafted and visually appealing newsletter in a matter of minutes!
-The tool works by turning web links automatically into visual content blocks (including a picture, title, and description), you can edit and add your commentary, add a header, publish and send to your Gmail account as an email draft.
+The tool works by turning web links automatically into visual content blocks (including a picture, title, and description).

 Here’s a quick look at the steps you need to follow to create an email newsletter from elink.io & shoot it off from Gmail.

 The coolest thing about elink is that you don’t have to worry about all the tricky design rules.
 With elink’s stunning newsletter templates, you’re already way ahead when it comes to designing.

 Now, here’s what you need to do: choose a template and customize it the way you want.
 We’ve quite a splendid collection to choose from, so take your time to find the one that fits your needs the best.

 By the way, you can also create a newsletter from scratch.
 It’s totally up to you.